Emergent mechanisms for long timescales depend on training curriculum and affect performance in memory tasks: Results

 \subsection{Performance under different curricula}

-Our objective is to learn the largest possible $N$ in each task.
-First, we test whether good task performance can be achieved for high $N$ in either of our tasks without using a curriculum.
-We find that for both tasks, the networks struggle to reach high accuracy for $N > 10$ (\fig\ref{fig3}a) when trained directly.
-On the other hand, using either curriculum significantly boosts the network's capacity to learn both tasks for much higher $N$, (\fig\ref{fig3}b).
+\textbf{Necessity of curriculum}: Our objective is to learn the largest possible $N$ in each task.
+First, we test whether a good performance can be achieved for high $N$ in either task without any curricula.
+We find that for both tasks (see \suppsec\ref{app:no_curriculum_dms} for $N$-DMS results), networks struggle to reach high accuracy for $N > 10$ (\fig\ref{fig3}a, \fig\ref{suppfig:no_curriculum_dms}).
+However, using either curriculum significantly boosts the network's capacity to learn tasks with larger $N$ (\fig\ref{fig3}b).

-Despite improved performance using any of the two curricula, task performance differs significantly between them.
+\textbf{Comparison of curricula}: Task performance differs significantly between curricula.
 The single-head networks can reliably reach $N \approx 35$ for the $N$-parity and $N \approx 90 $ for the $N$-DMS task.
 The difference in performance between the two tasks is expected because the $N$-DMS task is much easier than the $N$-parity task.
-However, the multi-head networks can reliably reach $N \geq 100 $ for both tasks and require fewer training epochs to reach $\%98$ accuracy for each $N$ (\fig\ref{fig3}b, c).
-Networks that are trained using an intermediate curriculum between the two extremes of single- and multi-head (i.e., solving simultaneously $H<N$ tasks for $N, N-1, \ldots, N-H+1$ with gradually shifting $N$s) exhibit an intermediate performance (\suppsec\ref{app:sliding}).
+However, the multi-head networks can reliably reach $N \geq 100 $ for both tasks and require fewer training epochs to reach $98\%$ accuracy for each $N$ (\fig\ref{fig3}b, c).
+Networks that are trained using an intermediate curriculum between the two extremes of single- and multi-head (i.e., solving simultaneously $H<N$ tasks for $N, N-1, \ldots, N-H+1$ with gradually increasing $N$s) exhibit an intermediate performance (\suppsec\ref{app:sliding}).
 Overall, the multi-head networks outperform the single-head ones in terms of performance (maximum $N$ reached) and the required training time.
 Moreover, the multi-head curriculum significantly improves the training of other recurrent architectures such as GRU and LSTM to perform large-$N$ tasks (\suppsec\ref{app:gru-lstm}), suggesting that the multi-objective curriculum can generally improve learning long-memory tasks.